MicrosoftDocs/winapps-winrt-api/microsoft.windows.appnotifications.builder/appnotificationbutton_invokeuri.md

 You can use the URI to launch a web site in the default browser or to launch an app that has a registered URI scheme.
 For more information on launching apps with URIs see, [Launch an app with a URI](/windows/uwp/launch-resume/launch-app-with-uri).

+You should set either the invoke URI or the [TargetAppId](xref:Microsoft.Windows.AppNotifications.Builder.AppNotificationButton.TargetAppId), but not both.
+If you do set both, the system will use the **TargetAppId**.

 You can also set the invoke URI for an app notification button by calling [AppNotificationButton.SetInvokeUri](xref:Microsoft.Windows.AppNotifications.Builder.AppNotificationButton.SetInvokeUri(Windows.Foundation.Uri,System.String)).

 For guidance on using the **AppNotificationBuilder** APIs to create the UI for app notifications, see [App notification content](/windows/apps/design/shell/tiles-and-notifications/adaptive-interactive-toasts).